kk-sw/database-concepts/PITCHME.md

 ### NoSQL Databases

 @ul
-- No predefined schema/structure
+- Schema/structure definition is optional
     - Store anything
+    - Mix data w/i collections
 - Non-trivial queries are hard
     - Model database based on the proposed usage
     - Need to know what to use for